taocpp/taopq/doc/Parameter-Type-Conversion.md

 ### `tao::pq::parameter_traits< T >`

-If the above custom data type registration via `to_taopq_param()` is somehow not sufficient, you can specialize the `tao::pq::parameter_traits` class template.
+If the above custom data type registration via `to_taopq()` is somehow not sufficient, you can specialize the `tao::pq::parameter_traits` class template.
 For now please consult the source code or ask the developers.
 TODO: Write proper documentation.